Ashley Alexiss Flaunts Hourglass Figure In Black Lace Teddy

 Ashley Alexiss put her curves on display in a brand new Instagram update today.
 It showed her rocking a lacy black teddy, and she appeared to be taking the selfie in a bathroom.
-The lingerie hugged all of her curves tightly, and featured a deep “v” neck with sheer lace right under her chest.
+The lingerie hugged all of her curves tightly and featured a deep “v” neck with sheer lace right under her chest.
 The lace piece was shaped like an upside-down triangle.
 This piece also featured scalloped lace accents throughout.

 The model was also seen wearing her hair down in a heavy left part.
 She tugged at the ends of her locks with her hand, while pursing her lips seductively for the shot.
 Her eye makeup included black mascara and dark purple eyeshadow, along with light lipstick.
-She glanced down at the phone, and gave off a flirty vibe.
+She glanced down at the phone and gave off a flirty vibe.

 Ashley sported no visible jewelry, although her French manicure popped in the shot.
 This photo is an interesting departure from her last few updates, which were professional shots.
 It’s a more personal look into the model’s life.
 The photo was a little fuzzier than usual, but it didn’t seem to bother anyone who was looking.